CircuitVerse/Interactive-Book/docs/finitestatemachine.md

 ## Introduction
 You know that synchronous sequential circuits change (affect) their states for every positive (or negative) transition of the clock signal based on the input.
 So, this behavior of synchronous sequential circuits can be represented in the graphical form and it is known as **state diagram**.
-A synchronous sequential circuit is also called as **Finite State Machine** (FSM) if it has a finite number of states.
+A synchronous sequential circuit is also called as **Finite state machine** (FSM) if it has a finite number of states.
 There are two types of FSMs.

 * Mealy State Machine